 Service Level Agreement (SLA) Monitoring

-In order to minimize SLA monitoring traffic, configuration can be deployed to learn link states between every neighbor which has the downside of generating significant traffic.
+In order to minimise SLA monitoring traffic, configuration can be deployed to learn link states between every neighbour which has the downside of generating significant traffic.
 Alternative paths can be used to send initial packets to avoid congesting the primary path/route.